brendanaw.com is my website and blog launched back in December 2022 dedicated to helping others build a creator business with writing.

 Lo and behold, a Digital Marketing and Social Media Specialist position was open!

-However, they also required someone interested in and passionate about the gaming/esports scene in Singapore.
+However, they also required someone interested in and passionate about Singapore’s gaming/esports scene.

 So, I went for the interview and met their digital marketing manager, who asked about my experience.
 I humbly said I didn’t know anything about paid ads.